unaipme/imPAPI/readme.md

 To run imPAPI as a REST API, type the following commands after cloning the repository:

 ```
-mvn package
+mvn spring-boot:run
-java -cp target\impapi-<whatever>.jar com.unai.impapi.RestMain
 ```

 The REST endpoints will be available at http:\\\\localhost:8080.
-Documentation of the endpoints shall be available soon as well.
+The documentation of all the endpoints is available at http:\\\\localhost:8080\\docs.

 ### Disclaimer